 photo: Majdi Laktinah.

-Censorship in digital spaces is pushing against a zeitgeist of sexual diversity and sex positivity.
-It establishes a dangerous moral code, especially among younger users. iHeartBerlin’s latest exhibition #UncensoredBerlin centers those representations of the human body that are affected by digital censorship and offers the participating artists a unique platform to express themselves freely.
+Censorship in digital spaces is pushing against a zeitgeist of sexual diversity and sex-positivity.
+It establishes a dangerous moral code, especially among younger users. iHeartBerlin’s latest exhibition #UncensoredBerlin centers on those representations of the human body that are affected by digital censorship and offers the participating artists a unique platform to express themselves freely.